MiragianCycle/open_stories/The10Commands/The10Commands.md

 # The 10 Commands

-## Logline/Summary
+### Logline/Summary
 A desperate man leading a group of survivors through a post climate apocalyptic future, chances upon an ancient computer that promises to help him revive civilization.

-### Research

-- Click [here](https://miragiancycle.github.io/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.html) for research and world-building details.
+Click [here](https://miragiancycle.github.io/open_stories/The10Commands/ResearchNotes/The10CommandsResearch.html) for research and world-building details.

 ## (Hello World)